-Action Alternative: During installation temporary ground disturbance could occur.
+Action Alternative: During installation using a boring machine physical ground disturbance and temporary removal of vegetation could occur.
 Any disturbance by equipment would be short-term.

 5. WATER QUALITY, QUANTITY AND DISTRIBUTION:

 Identify important surface or groundwater resources.
 Consider the potential for violation of ambient water quality standards, drinking water maximum contaminant levels, or degradation of water quality.
 Identify direct, indirect, and cumulative effects to water resources.